-Future development is Shockoe will need to be carefully managed and balanced.
+Future development in Shockoe will need to be carefully managed and balanced.
 There are portions of Shockoe where growth is limited by existing infrastructure like the floodwall, Interstate-95, railroad tracks, and by the floodway and floodplain.
 Shockoe is also the oldest area of the City and possesses an architectural character and scale that is unique and worthy of protection and preservation.
 Figure 14 and 15 illustrate the development opportunities and constraints in Shockoe.
-The POD guidelines included in the Pulse Corridor Plan and adopted as part of the Monroe Ward rezoning could be adopted and modified to address the specific requirements in Shockoe to ensure that new development is compatible with the existing historic.
+The POD guidelines included in the Pulse Corridor Plan and adopted as part of the Monroe Ward rezoning can be adapted and modified as part of a new form-based zoning code to address the specific requirements in Shockoe and to ensure that new development is compatible with the existing historic scale and character.

-The development of surface parking lots is a high priority
+New development on existing surface parking lots is a high priority